udoprog/python-adc/README.md

     - Client Logic
     - Transport (TCP/UDP/TLS)

+Commands
+---
+The following entry points are availble in this library:

+*adc-server*: Experimental adc client (implemented as a server) *adc-client*: Experimental adc client (to connect to the running client-server) *adc-tthsum*: A simple wrapper program to check the tth root hash of a file

 Parser
 ---
 The parser is based on pyparsing which creates a recursive descent parser.